praveen0767/Liquifusion/README.md

 # Liquifusion
-An AI Management of ICP
+An AI Management for Defi Bitcoin trading on Chain